-Lisa “Left-Eye” Lopes tragically passed away in a car accident in Honduras, 15 years ago today, on April 25, 2002 – just one month before her 31st birthday.
+Lisa “Left-Eye” Lopes tragically passed away in a car accident in Honduras just one month before her 31st birthday, which would have been on May 27th.
 It was of course a heartbreaking loss for her family and friends, and an especially gut-wrenching loss for fans and the music industry.
 Just a few months prior, another young star, Aaliyah, passed on far too soon as well.
 One third of girl-group TLC, Lopes was a one-of-a-kind artist whose presence in and outside of TLC has indeed been irreplaceable.

 As the L in TLC, Left-Eye was the group’s driving creative force.
 Despite not being featured on a fraction of the group’s songs, her creative presence was essential in defining TLC’s sound, look, concepts and lyrical themes.
 It’s no surprise, then, that the group’s best songs are those which prominently feature Lisa’s genius rap skills.
 Not only that, but she is still the only TLC member to release a solo album, 2001’s Supernova, and did a number of features with other artists, as well.

 Left Eye was always my favorite member of TLC, and it broke my heart the day she died.
 I remember coming home from school, turning on MTV, and sitting on the floor watching the news scroll across the television.
 I immediately began to cry.
 She was such a creative inspiration to me; I had started writing songs and poetry around that time and Left Eye was one of my main inspirations.
 In fact, I even wrote a song dedicated to her that sampled lyrics from TLC’s “I Miss You So Much.”